-- Staff have very good knowledge of child development how children learn.
-Staff effectively provide activities that are challenging, enjoyable and complement the learning in school.
-As a result, the children make good progress. - Staff have developed positive relationships with parents and children this ensures that the children's emotional well-being is well supported. - The manager and staff understand their roles and responsibilities to ensure that children are safeguarded, staff vigilance means that children's welfare is maintained. - The key person and staff ensure that children settle well at the club.
-As a result, the children are happy to be at the club and quickly form close relationships with the staff and other children.
+- Staff have very good knowledge of child development and how children learn.
+They effectively provide activities that are challenging, enjoyable and complement the learning in school.
+As a result, children make good progress. - Staff have developed positive relationships with parents and children, which ensures that children's emotional well-being is well supported. - The manager and staff understand their roles and responsibilities to ensure that children are safeguarded.
+Staff vigilance means that children's welfare is maintained. - The key person and staff ensure that children settle well at the club.
+As a result, children are happy to be at the club and quickly form close relationships with staff and other children.